Lonsdale Quay and Lower Lonsdale

 Past Shipbuilders’ Square is a pier, which makes for a nice walk out into Burrard Inlet for a ways.
 There isn’t a lot else to see, except for Friday and Saturday evenings in the summer when the place really comes alive.

-Fridays are when North Vancouver’s Shipyard Night Market takes place at Shipbuilders’ Square (between 5 pm and 10 pm from mid-May until late September), and Saturdays are when the Summer Sessions Concert Series takes place, with free live music in July and August from 5 to 10 pm.
+Fridays are when North Vancouver’s Shipyard Night Market usually takes place at Shipbuilders’ Square (between 5:00 pm and 10:00 pm from mid-May until late September), and Saturdays are when the Summer Sessions Concert Series takes place, with free live music in July and August from 5:00 to 10:00 pm.
+(Note: Both of these events were cancelled in 2020 due to the coronavirus pandemic.)

 Unlike at some of Metro Vancouver’s Night Markets (like the Richmond Night Market), you won’t find any inexpensive sunglasses, imported electronics or cheap clothing here.